An older man and a young girl picking up rubbish at a Dunedin beach.

 Consultation will run for six weeks until 11:59pm on Sunday, 1 June 2025.
 Feedback will help shape the final proposals for the legislative amendment.

-Waste legislation proposed amendments.
+Have your say on waste legislation proposed amendments.